rishabhrrk/gossip-push-sum/README.md

 # Gossip and Push-Sum Simulation using Elixir

-This project implements the gossip and push-sum distributed computing algorithms using Elixir to simulate multiple ditributed nodes arranged in different topologies.
+This project implements the gossip and push-sum distributed computing algorithms using Elixir to simulate multiple distributed nodes arranged in different topologies.

 ## Running the program